-Use these old time straight soda recipes to make authentic fruit flavored sodas that were once served in pharmacy soda fountains throughout North America.
-These carbonated beverages are truly refreshing and fun to serve.
+These homemade soda recipes make the authentic fruit flavored sodas once served in pharmacy soda fountains throughout North America.
+The sparkling soda beverages are totally delicious, truly refreshing, and so much fun to serve.

 The Dispenser's Formulary or Soda Water Guide (1915)

 1 ounce orange syrup, 1 fluid dram lemon juice, 1/2 ounce raspberry syrup, 1/2 glass shaved ice.

 Add several ounces of carbonated water, sir well, strain into an 8-ounce glass, and fill the latter with plain soda water, coarse stream.
 Serve with two straws.